Becoming an Audiologist Member

 An applicant who has completed their audiology qualification in a country other than New Zealand, Australia, Canada or the USA, must provide evidence that they have met one of the following criteria:

-• Completion of an Accredited Audiology qualification where the medium of instruction was English AND a current CCC/Practicing Licence from Australia, Canada, Republic of Ireland, United Kingdom, or United States of America.
+- Completion of an Accredited Audiology qualification where the medium of instruction was English, have a current CCC/Practicing Licence from AND have practiced in Australia, Canada, Republic of Ireland, United Kingdom, or United States of America.

 Overseas Audiologist Application Form >